HITECHCRIME/HC_SG41_Cannibal/README.md

 let them xxx (?) going for no reason (going out for a reason) year of the reaper

+quick:
-quick: reason that's clear to me can't hold life down let me make you bleed
+reason that's clear to me
+can't hold life down
+let me make you bleed

-seasoned for the blood
+seasoned for the blood ya